 “This flag should be used if the content inside the result block, or the content on the LP, is pornographic, including porn images, links, text, pop-ups, and/or prominent porn ads.
 An image may be considered porn in one culture or country, but not another.”

-Google tries to do their best to avoid showing users explicit content if they aren’t specifically looking for it.
+Google tries to do its best to avoid showing users explicit content if they aren’t specifically looking for it.
 Stumbling upon a pornographic site is often deemed a bad experience when you are looking for something completely different.

 If your site has the purpose of providing explicit content, you do not need to worry about it receiving a “fails to meet” rating in unrelated searches.
 You likely want your users to be actively seeking the content anyway.